My Day in Court

 1) It wasn't my trash to begin with.

-2) Nor was the trash in front of my house.
+2) The trash was not in front of my house.

-All I had to do was make the 20 mile drive to Mykawa, explain the problem to someone with common sense and the whole thing would be solved.
+All I had to do was make the 20 mile drive to Mykawa, explain the problem to someone with common sense and the whole thing would be resolved.

 MY DAY IN COURT